Time-dependent queue length distribution in queues fed by $K$ customers in a finite interval: Numerical examples for a Markovian queue

 \section{Numerical examples for a Markovian queue}

 In this section, we show some numerical examples of a CTBP/M/$c$ queue, where the CTBP is assumed to have a piecewise constant pdf $f(t)$ and the service rate of each server is given by $\mu$.
-Note that $\widehat{\mathcal{S}}$ in this example is a singleton, so that the state of the system at time $t$ can be described by $(A(t), D(t))$.
-In Appendix \ref{appendix:auxiliary}, we summarize the auxiliary model for this queue.
+In this example, $\widehat{\mathcal{S}}$ can be treated as a singleton because the system state at any time $t$ is completely characterized by $(A(t), D(t))$.